dotnet/upgrade-assistant/docs/analyzers/DeprecatedApisAnalyzer/hybrid_web_solutions.md

 [assembly: AdapterDescriptor(typeof(System.Web.HttpRequest), typeof(IRequest))]
 ```

-Now, the analyze `UA0014` will start flaggin any usage of the types on the right hand side and will offer to replace them with the abstraction desired.
+Now, the analyze `UA0100` will start flagging any usage of the types on the right hand side and will offer to replace them with the abstraction desired.
 This can be applied at the scope of document/project/solution level.

 In order to apply it beyond the current project, the abstractions should be moved to a separate project.
 In that project, the adapters may be registered and will apply to any project that references it.